sdkdeepa/sdkdeepa/README.md

 <br />
 <br />

-I loved to share my knowledge to the community and here are the events I spoken at on few virtual meetups
+I loved to share my knowledge to the community and here are the events I have spoken at few virtual meetups
 - Google Developer Student Club
    - Data Structures in JS -  https://youtu.be/dAKay0VwFmc
 - React Houston